 Scheduling tool that allows multiple users to indicate availability.

 Group scheduling tool--online and free!

-Team contracts can help a team set common expectations and ground rules.
+Team contracts can help your capstone group set common expectations and ground rules for your project work.
 Some examples are included below.

 Funding Proposal Form

 The Franke GLI has a small budget to support expenses related to capstone projects.
 Interested teams must submit this form by December 10 for consideration.